Skip to content

 Which States Have the Lowest Income Tax Rates?

-Not counting the nine states with no income tax, the states with the lowest income tax rates are North Dakota, Alabama, and Arizona.
+Not counting the nine states with no income tax, the states with the lowest state income tax rates are Arizona, Indiana, Louisiana, and North Dakota.

 Which States Have No Income Tax?